Djnirds1984/Billing-Manager-V3/DEPLOYMENT_GUIDE.md

 3.  **Install Dependencies & Build Frontend:**
     Run these commands from the project's **root directory**.
     ```bash
-    # Install dependencies for the main server
+    # Install dependencies for the unified server
     npm install --prefix proxy

     # Install dev dependencies, build the UI, then remove dev dependencies